orizens/orizens.com/src/pages/blog/2016-01-29-from-angular-1-x-ng-repeat-to-angular-2-ngfor-with-component.md

 ### Youtubelist Component Template

-This component&#8217;s template is quite simple.
-It repeats the youtube-media component following the &#8220;list&#8221; property.
+This component's template is quite simple.
+It repeats the youtube-media component following the &#8220;list" property.

 <pre class="lang:default decode:true ">&lt;youtube-media
 	*ngFor="#media of list"